bplaut/caution-when-ood-llm/README.md

 Both files support the same command line arguments (shown below), although some arguments are only relevant for one file.
 For example, --dataset is only used for take_qa_test.py.

 ```
-usage: generate_text.py/take_qa_test_<first/second>_prompt.py [-h] -m MODEL [-p PROMPTS] [-n MAX_NEW_TOKENS] [-k NUM_TOP_TOKENS] [-c] [-s]
+usage: generate_text.py/take_qa_tests.py [-h] -m MODEL [-p PROMPTS] [-n MAX_NEW_TOKENS] [-k NUM_TOP_TOKENS] [-c] [-s]
-                        [-r NUM_RESPONSES] [-i] [-d DATASET] [-q QUESTION_RANGE] [-b BATCH_SIZE]
+                       [-r NUM_RESPONSES] [-d DATASET] [-q QUESTION_RANGE] [-b BATCH_SIZE] [-a ABSTAIN_OPTION]
-                        [--abstain_option ABSTAIN_OPTION]
+                       [-g PROMPT_PHRASING] [-f FEW_SHOT_NUMBER]

 Perform text generation and Q&A tasks via Hugging Face models.

 options:
   -h, --help            show this help message and exit
   -m MODEL, --model MODEL
                         Which LLM to use.
-Check this file for currently supported options and/or add
+Check this file for currently supported options and/or add your own.
-                        your own.
   -p PROMPTS, --prompts PROMPTS
                         List of prompts, separated by |.
-For example "Hello my name is Ben|What a
+For example "Hello my name is Ben|What a time to be
-                        time to be alive".
-If not provided, you will be asked for a prompt by command
+                        alive".
+If not provided, you will be asked for a prompt by command line.
-                        line.
   -n MAX_NEW_TOKENS, --max_new_tokens MAX_NEW_TOKENS
                         Number of new tokens to generate on top of the prompt
   -k NUM_TOP_TOKENS, --num_top_tokens NUM_TOP_TOKENS
-                        For each token, print out the top candidates considered by the model and
+                        For each token, print out the top candidates considered by the model and their
-                        their probabilities
+                        probabilities
   -c, --completion_mode
                         Use traditional auto-complete mode, rather than user-assistant chat
-  -s, --do_sample       Should we sample from the probability distribution, or greedily pick the most
+  -s, --do_sample       Should we sample from the probability distribution, or greedily pick the most likely token?
-                        likely token?
   -r NUM_RESPONSES, --num_responses NUM_RESPONSES
                         Number of responses to generate per prompt.
-This argument is ignored for
+This argument is ignored for greedy decoding,
-                        greedy decoding, since that only generates one answer.
+                        since that only generates one answer.
   -d DATASET, --dataset DATASET
                         The name of the Hugging Face dataset (needed for experiments and such)
   -q QUESTION_RANGE, --question_range QUESTION_RANGE
                         When running a Q&A test, what range of questions should we test?
-Format is
+Format is "-q startq-
-                        "-q startq-endq", 0 indexed.
+                        endq", 0 indexed.
 For example, "-q 0-100".
   -b BATCH_SIZE, --batch_size BATCH_SIZE
                         Maximum number of prompts to batch together.
 Only used for experiments
   -a ABSTAIN_OPTION, --abstain_option ABSTAIN_OPTION
                         When running a Q&A test, should we add an option that says "I don't know"?
   -g PROMPT_PHRASING, --prompt_phrasing PROMPT_PHRASING
                         When running a Q&A test, which of the two prompt phrasings should we use?
-0
-                        or 1
+0 or 1
+  -f FEW_SHOT_NUMBER, --few_shot_number FEW_SHOT_NUMBER
+                        When running a Q&A test, how many in-context examples to provide?
 ```

 # Post-processing Q&A results